Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/testing.md

     --data name=example_route
 ```

-Our plugin is now configured to be invoked when {{site.base_gateway}} proxies
+The plugin is now configured and will be invoked when {{site.base_gateway}} proxies
 requests via the `example_service`.
 Prior to forwarding the response from the
-upstream, our plugin should append the `X-MyPlugin` header to the list of response headers.
+upstream, the plugin should append the `X-MyPlugin` header to the list of response headers.

-Let's test the behavior by proxying a request and asking `curl` to show the
+Test the behavior by proxying a request and asking `curl` to show the
 response headers with the `-i` flag:

 ```sh
 curl -i http://localhost:8000/mock/anything
 ```

-`curl` should report `HTTP/1.1 200 OK` and show us the response headers from the gateway.
-Included
+`curl` should report `HTTP/1.1 200 OK` and show the response headers from the gateway.
-in the set of headers, should be `X-MyPlugin: response`, indicating that our plugin logic has been invoked.
+You should see `X-MyPlugin: response` in the set of headers, indicating that the plugin's logic has been invoked.

 For example: